-Regulated by the Financial Conduct Authority, UK (FRN: 604779 ).
+Regulated by the Financial Conduct Authority, UK (FRN: 604779).
 World Wide Markets puts all client funds in a segregated bank account and uses tier-1 banks for this.
-World Wide Markets have been established since 2010, and have a head office in .
+World Wide Markets has been established since 2010 , and have a head office in .

-Like most brokers, World Wide Markets take a fee from the spread, which is the difference between the buy and sell price of an instrument.
+Like most brokers, World Wide Markets takes a fee from the spread, which is the difference between the buy and sell price of an instrument.

 The average spread for EUR/USD across all brokers on BrokerNotes is 0.82 pips.
 See popular brokers for trading EUR/USD

 The average spread for USD/JPY across all brokers on BrokerNotes is 0.91 pips.
 See popular brokers for trading USD/JPY

 The average spread for GBP/USD across all brokers on BrokerNotes is 1.18 pips.
 See popular brokers for trading GBP/USD